 Early consequences

-The most commonly observed negative effects are:
+The most commonly observed negative consequences are:

 • the appearance of allergies, anaphylaxis, Quincke's edema;

 • fluctuations in blood pressure.
-Usually observed as a result of a large blood loss or after a blood transfusion;
+Usually observed as a result of large blood loss or after a blood transfusion;

 • falling into a coma.